calendar42/Calendar42-documentation/rest-api/api-tokens.md

 Can't wait to start developing on top of the Calendar42 platform?
 Great!

 Simply request your API Token by sending a [mail](mailto:support@calendar42.com).
+Please include:

+* your company name
-Please include your company name, desired mail address to link the token to and a brief description of your intended usage.
+* desired mail address to link the token to
+* a brief description of your intended usage.

 Want to know more?
 Just [contact us](http://site.calendar42.com/)!